anandcsingh/whisper-key/README.md

 ### Whisper UI

 The Whisper UI application is the hub of the Whisper Key ecosystem, it allows end users to design credentials capturing the data they need and issue them directly to their customers.
 Whisper UI generates a form dynamically based on the design of the credential.
 This allows Issuers to initiate transactions to any type of credential without having to write code.
-The Whisper UI is currently hosted at [**https://whisper-key-ui.onrender.com/whisper-key/**](https://whisper-key-ui.onrender.com/whisper-key/)
+The Whisper UI is currently hosted at [**https://whisper-key-ui.onrender.com/whisper-key/**](https://whisper-key-ui.onrender.com/whisper-key/), note the interactions may take a long time as contracts are being compiled on a small instance.

 #### Features